tomjackman/keypress/README.md

 * TODO - Create a table with their configurations.
 Information can be seen in Keycloak anyway.

 ## Bugs/Issues?
-* Open an Issue in GitHub.
+* Open an Issue in GitHub and add a category label.